 The Product variations feature allows you to set a separate image/price/SKU/quantity/low stock notification for each set of product options.
-When this set of options is selected, StoreFront will always use the values (e.g. an image) assigned to the variation instead of the base/default ones.
+When this set of options is selected, StoreFront will always use the values (for example, an image) assigned to the variation instead of the base/default ones.

-Product variations can be used in a ton of different ways.
-Just to list a few:
+Product variations can be used in many different ways.
+For example:

 - Track inventory per option (stock based on options).
 For example, you can have one t-shirt available in “S” and “L” sizes, and then you can have a separate stock for each size.
 So for example, if “S” size is sold out, your customers will still be able to purchase the “L” one.
 This feature will be especially useful for merchants who sell apparel.